trivedikavya/AI_Agent_Debugger_Project/README.md

     pip install -r requirements.txt
     ```
 3. Get a Gemini API Key from **Google AI Studio**.
-4. Paste your API key into the `.env` file in the main directory.
+4. Paste your API key into the `.env` file in the main directory and agent directory.

 ### The Self-Healing Demo
 Run these three scripts in order to see the magic happen.